ntacv/autonomous_gama_modeling/README.md

 github repo for the model
 presentation: slides to follow the report and live interaction or video the difficulty to make choices about the system. everything cannot be represent in the model so the developper needs to make choices and aim for the parameters that will represent best the hypothesis. for example it was choosen to implement population movement by walk and in cars but there are not following a common pattern of planning.

+I start with 50chance of bying a specific car type because I don't know there advantages but I already have a manual car

+I have to move around the city
+Having a car is easier
+I want to buy a car
+I can buy the car when:?
+I want a specific car type
+The price of the car is around the market price, maybe not in my budget I buy the car
+I get a salary to increase my money
+I can maintain my car based on my preference
+If my car is not maintained higher risk of accident if my car is autonomous, lower risk of accident
+If my car is in an accident
+I loose my car
+I had an accident with a manual car,
+I may be able to buy a new car and repeat the process

+added timing to accident to reflect the impact of autonomous to the safeness of the city

 ## Introduction